Find out what to do on the Sunshine Coast this spring.

 Keep things eventful

 Don’t miss out on the chance to catch one of our spring events while you’re visiting the region.
-Music fans will find plenty to love at the Mitchell Creek Rock ‘n’ Blues Festival, held near Kandanga in the Gympie Region, while spring 2024 also signals the return of a local favourite – the Big Pineapple Music Festival.
-This year, you can expect to hear from headliners like Tones & I, The Amity Affliction, and Golden Features, so don’t miss out on securing your ticket!
-If sport is more your thing, the Ironman 70.3 will kick off on 8 September, showcasing the best in the triathlon business.
+Music fans will find plenty to love at the Mitchell Creek Rock ‘n’ Blues Festival, held near Kandanga in the Gympie Region, while you’ll want to get in quick to score tickets to this year’s Big Pineapple Music Festival.
+Dose up on creative community spirit at The Rangebow Festival, and hit the great outdoors for the Ironman 70.3, the Noosa Triathlon and the Blackall 100.
+Be sure to also keep an eye out for upcoming gigs held at The Station!